SaiSampathKedari/Real-Analysis/README.md

 ## Key Topics Covered
 1. **Introduction**: The Set Natural numbers, Rational numbers, Real numbers, Completeness Axiom, and symbols (+∞, −∞).
 2. **Sequences**: Limit Theorems, Monotone and Cauchy sequences, Subsequences, lim sup's and lim inf's, Series, and Topological concepts.
+3. **Continuity**: Properties of Continuous functions, Uniform Continuity, and Limits of Functions.
+4. **Sequences and Series of Functions**: Uniform Convergence of Seq of Functions.

 ---